FixleIO/git-started/GitHub_Student_Workflow.md

 ## Step 4: Check the Change

 1. **Check the Repository Status**
-   - In Git Bash, ensure you’re in the repository folder (`git-started`).
+   - In Git Bash, ensure you’re in the repository folder (`my-first-repo`).
    - Run:
      ```bash
      git status
      ```
    - This shows which files have been modified or added.
 For example:
-     - New files (e.g., `hello.md`) will appear under ““Untracked files.”
+     - New files (e.g., `hello.md`) will appear under “Untracked files.”
      - Edited files (e.g., `README.md`) will appear under "Changes not staged for commit.”

 2. **View the Changes**